 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

-Donation Checks: As a tour company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects and museums we visit.
-This has created a bond between Far Horizons and the academic and local communities that has helped us establish an extensive list of lecturers and contacts in each of our destinations.
+Donation Checks: As a tour company that benefits from the historical, cultural and natural riches of our destinations, we have a policy of donating to scholars, archaeological and cultural projects, and museums in each of our destinations.
+This has created a bond with the academic community that allows you to gain an ‘insider’s view’ of work being done in each country.
 We ask that each participant write a check to the noteworthy project we designate.
 The donation amount is $150.00 per person and is made by check directly to the donation project.

 International flights are included in the cost of the trip.
 If you do not fly on the group flight, you are responsible for all flight arrangements and transportation (including airport transfers) to join the group.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.
 If you issue your own international flight, please send the complete schedule as soon as you have it.